- 10-line Platform Trailer

 Recently, a long-standing client contacted Omega Morgan’s Portland office to move a 507,000 pound transformer.
 The assignment required transporting a large transformer from the Coyote Springs Power Plant in Boardman, Oregon to Boardman’s Port Authority at the Port of Morrow.
 After transport to the Port of Morrow, the trailer would then need to be loaded onto a waiting barge and would travel by river to the Port of Vancouver, where a waiting ship would carry the transformer overseas.

-The client trusted Omega Morgan and turned to their specialized transportation team to complete the challenging project.
+The client trusted Omega Morgan and turned to their logistics services team to complete the challenging project.
 Omega Morgan’s familiarity with the area and this type of transportation project gave them specific insight into the logistical challenges that they would encounter.
 Omega Morgan realized the most critical factor would be ensuring that the load would arrive at the Port of Vancouver in time to load onto a vessel for transport overseas.

 The process began with Omega Morgan performing a jack-and-slide operation at the Coyote Springs Power Plant.
 After lifting the 507,000-pound transformer from the pad it rested on, the team loaded it onto Omega Morgan’s ten-line platform trailer.
 In addition to the Jack-and-Slide operation, it was necessary to use a reach forklift to load out and haul the needed transformer accessories.